giove91/multi-table-tournament/guide.md

 ## Create new rounds

 After the Tournament object, the teams, and the tables are ready, you can create the first round.
-It is always possible to manually create a round with its matches, but usually you are going to _generate_ a round automatically (and possibly edit them afterwards).
+It is always possible to manually create a round with its matches, but usually you are going to _generate_ a round automatically (and possibly edit it afterwards).
 You can generate (or manually create) a new round even if not all matches of the previous rounds have been completed.

 A round has the following properties.
-- Number: newly generated rounds get the smallest natural number greater than the number of all existing rounds.
+- Number: newly generated rounds get the smallest positive natural number greater than the number of all existing rounds.
 - Visibility: this affects what is shown in the public page.
 If set to _Hide_, the round does not appear at all in the public page.
-If set to _Hide results_, the round appears in the public page, but the results of the matches are not shown (and they are ignored in the public scoreboards).
+If set to _Hide results_, the round appears in the public page, but the results of the matches are not shown (and they do not affect the public scoreboards).
 If set to _Show_, the round appears in the public page together with all the results of completed matches.
 - Scheduled time: if set, this time appears in the public page.

 ### Matches

 A round also has a list of matches, which appear in the match list page.
+Each match has a table, a type, and one or two teams.
-Each match has a type: normal (if it is between two teams) or bye (if it involves one single team, which is not paired for that round).
+The type is either _Normal_ (if the match has two teams) or _Bye_ (if the match has only one team, which is not paired for that round).
 It also has a table.

 Matches can be manually added, edited, and deleted, after a round is generated.